Skip to content

 About XEN-D0501 and TRPV1 antagonists

 XEN-D0501 is a selective, synthetic potent small molecule TRPV1 antagonist that was in-licensed in 2016.
-TRPV1 antagonists that down-regulate neurogenic inflammation, has demonstrated applications across pain and inflammatory diseases and potentially plays a role in diabetes and potentially other metabolic disorders like obesity.
-Prior to in-licensing, XEN-D0501 had been found to have a good safety profile in other (non-diabetic) patient groups.
-PILA PHARMA has to date completed two phase 2a clinical trials (PP-CT01 and PP-CT02), that both demonstrated that XEN-D0501 is well tolerated by type 2 diabetic patients.
+TRPV1 antagonists that down-regulate neurogenic inflammation, has demonstrated applications across pain and inflammatory diseases and potentially plays a role in obesity and diabetes.
+TRPV1 antagonists have been shown to prevent glucose intolerance and body weight gain in spontaneously obese pre-diabetic rats.
+These results pointed to a new and previously undiscovered role of TRPV1 in regulating both blood glucose and body weight.
+Prior to in-licensing, XEN-D0501 had been found to have a good safety profile in (non-diabetic) trial participants.
+PILA PHARMA has to date completed two phase 2a clinical trials (PP-CT01 and PP-CT02), that both demonstrated that XEN-D0501 is well tolerated by people living with obesity and type 2 diabetes.
 Further, PP-CT02, demonstrated that XEN-D0501 (administered as 4 mg bi-daily for 28 days) – with statistical significance versus placebo – enhanced the endogenous insulin response to oral glucose.
-Furthermore, ANP, a cardiovascular biomarker for heart failure, was highly statistically significantly reduced.
-During 2023 the Company could report very good tolerability of XEN-D0501 following 13 weeks administration of very high doses in 2 animal species, and XEN-D0501 can thus progress into longer clinical trials.

 Currently, the next clinical phase 2a trial, PP-CT03, is being prepared.
-The objective is identifying the maximal tolerable dose of XEN-D0501 in obese people with type 2 diabetes and evaluate the safety profile following 3 months chronic treatment.
-In addition to the safety assessment, PP-CT03 will also include sufficient participants to allow for efficacy readouts on reduction of body weight.
+The objective of the study is to identify the maximal tolerable dose of XEN-D0501 in people living with obesity and type 2 diabetes and to evaluate the safety profile following 3 months chronic treatment.
+In addition to the safety assessment, PP-CT03 will also include sufficient participants that should allow for efficacy readouts on reduction of body weight.

 About Diabetes and Obesity